puppetlabs/google-ldap-for-pe/README.md

 	* After finishing the previous process Puppet Enterprise requires you to provision Access credentials

 	##### Additional Secure LDAP setup
-	1. Return to the LDAP app that lists the clients that you've provisioned and select the client you previously provisioned for the use with PE, in my example I named mine *Secure LDAP Docs*
+	1. Return to the LDAP app that lists the clients that you've provisioned and select the client you previously provisioned for the use with PE, in my example I named mine **Secure LDAP Docs**

 	![Image of LDAP Admin Console](https://raw.githubusercontent.com/puppetlabs/google-ldap-for-pe/master/img/admin.png)

-	2. This'll open the client's settings pane which should near the bottom have panel *Authentication* that'll ist *1 certificate* and *0 access credentials*; if this is true click on *Access Credentials*
+	2. This'll open the client's settings pane which should near the bottom have panel **Authentication** that lists **1 certificate** and **0 access credentials**, click on **Access Credentials**

 	![Image of LDAP Clients Settings](https://raw.githubusercontent.com/puppetlabs/google-ldap-for-pe/master/img/client.png)

-	3. Scroll down the new pane and click *GENERATE NEW CREDNTIALS* and a new random user name and password will be created
+	3. Scroll down the new pane and click **GENERATE NEW CREDNTIALS** and a new random user name and password will be created

 	![Image of LDAP Client Auth](https://raw.githubusercontent.com/puppetlabs/google-ldap-for-pe/master/img/auth.png)